 These are inspection tools for rigid design, without a scale, which serve to check the dimensions of manufactured parts.
 Gauges do not indicate the actual value of the inspected dimension on the work.

 They can only be used for determining as to whether the inspection parts are made within the specified limits.
 These gauges are made up of suitable wear resisting steel and are normally hardened to not less than 750 HV and suitably stabilized and ground and lapped.
 The 'Go' and 'No Go' gauges may be in the form of separate single ended gauge, or may be combined on one handle to form a double ended gauge.
 Progressive gauge is the single ended gauge with one gauging member having two diameters to the 'Go' and 'No Go' limits respectively.

 Gauge Design: Every gauge is a copy of the part which mates with the part for which the gauge is designed.
 For example, a bush is made which is to mate with a shaft; in this case, the shaft is the mating part.
 The bush is check by a plug gauge which in so far as the form of its surface and its size is concerned, is a copy of the mating part (shaft).
 Taylor's principle: According to Taylor, 'Go' and 'No Go' gauges should be designed to check maximum and minimum material limits which are checked as below: 'Go' limit: This is applied to upper limit of a shaft and lower limit of a hole.
 'No Go' limit: This is applied to lower limit of a shaft and the upper limit of a hole.
-Taylor's principle states that the 'Go' gauges should check all the possible elements of dimensions at a time (roundness, size, location, etc.) and the 'No Go' gauge is designed for maximum material condition and 'No Go' gauge is designed for minimum material condition.
+Taylor's principle states that the 'Go' gauges should check all the possible elements of dimensions at a time (roundness, size, location, etc.) and the 'No Go' gauge should check only one element of the dimension at a time.
+Based on Taylor's principle, 'Go' gauge is designed for maximum material condition and 'No Go' gauge is designed for minimum material condition.